 Consider Korea's sad and tragic history

-When the Japanese got ahead of themselves and bombed Pearl Harbor, the Americans dropped the bomb on Hiroshima and Nagasaki which led to the immediate surrender of Japan.
-With this surrender, Korea was free from Japanese rule.
 With Japan's defeat, the Koreans who suffered near assimilation thought themselves free and held public victory celebrations.
 Many proudly paraded the Korean flag they had to respect and honour in secret for so many years.
 The celebrations would not last.

 In that same year, Korea was divided into two parts: North Korea and South Korea.
 For the entire history of Korea (we're talking thousands and thousands of years), it was always one country - different kingdoms existed, but they all existed as Korean kingdoms.
 Now, without consulting the people of Korea, the United Nations, the United States of America, China and the Soviet Union decided to separate the country into two.
 This resulted in the separation of families.
 Brothers and sisters, parents and children, husbands and wives...all separated from one another.